aredn/documentation/arednGettingStarted/node_admin.rst

 Upload SSH Key
   Uploading SSH keys allows computers to connect to the node via SSH without having to know the password.
 The SSH keys are generated on your computer using built-in utilities or the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ program's *Key Generator*.
 Once you have the key files on your computer, you can upload the *public* key to your AREDN® node.
 Click the ``Browse`` button and locate the *public* key file, then click the ``Upload Key`` button at the lower right.

-  .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process in detail for users of Microsoft Windows computers.
+  .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process for users of Microsoft Windows computers.

 Remove SSH Key
   To remove an existing SSH key, click in the field at the right and select the key from the dropdown list.
 Then click the ``Remove Key`` button at the lower right.